MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-protocols.md

 - Microsoft Teams
 ---

-# Direct Routing protocols
+# Direct Routing - RFC protocols

 This article describes how Direct Routing implements RFC standard protocols.
-This article is intended for voice administrators who are responsible for configuring the connection between the on-premises Session Border Controller (SBC) and the SIP proxy service.
+This article is intended for voice administrators who are responsible for configuring the connection between the on-premises Session Border Controller (SBC) and the Session Initiation Protocol (SIP) proxy service.

 The customer SBC interfaces with the following components in the Microsoft Teams backend:  **IS MICROSOFT BACKEND THE RIGHT TERM HERE?
-OR DO WE REALLY MEAN THE DIRECT ROUTING SERVICE?**)
+OR DO WE REALLY MEAN THE DIRECT ROUTING SERVICE?**

 - The SIP proxy for signaling